Wheeler, Scheifele lead Jets past Flyers for third straight win

 After a Flyers’ turnover in their own end, Scheifele scored his 29th goal of the season with another high shot over Mason’s glove at 13:51.

-Michael Del Zotto scored goal with two seconds left as the Flyers pulled Mason for the extra attacker.
+Matt Read had a short-handed goal with two seconds left as the Flyers pulled Mason for the extra attacker.
+Jordan Weal also scored and Claude Giroux had a pair of assists for the Flyers (33-31-8).
+Mason stopped 30 shots for Philadelphia, which was playing its first game of a four-game road trip.

 Making his 16th start of the season, and his first since Jan.
 16, Michael Hutchinson had 24 saves for the Jets (33-33-7).